posabsolute/jquery-engage/readme.md

 ### contents (array)

 Content zone shown into the toolbar by order.
-For example you could change comment by social
+There is a maximum of 3 zones shown at the same time (2 or 3).

 ### Changing text

 The plugin allowed customized text depending of the time of the day, this can help you optimize users engagement by better connecting with the user.

 Each content type can be customized like shown above.
-Check all the text options in the content js file on the contents folder.
+Check all the text options in the content js file in the contents folder.

+## Connecting newsletter subscription to mailchimp, cakemail, etc.

+The comment plugin take a url option where the form will be posted.
+Normally a user must be double opt-in to be added to a newsletter list, so I do not provide an api wrapper that automatically add emails to a list.

-## Adding other contents
+## Creating other content

 Adding other content type like adding to bookmark or related article is easy.
 First add a js file in the contents folder, you can base yourself on the comment plugin, here how to namespace it.